Center for Instructional Support

 • What's the timeline on when tutoring will start given the pending funding?

-• The exact launch timeline will depend on the final state budget and funding confirmation.
-That said, DESE is moving forward with preparations now — including the interest form and vendor matching — so that districts and vendors are ready to move quickly once funding is approved.
-Our goal is for tutoring to begin as close to the start of the 2025-26 school year as possible.
-Districts selected for DESE-sponsored tutoring will receive updates this summer and DESE will work with each LEA and vendor to launch in October.
+• The exact launch timeline will depend on the matching and confirmation process.
+That said, DESE is moving forward with preparations now — including the application form and vendor matching — so that districts and vendors are ready to move quickly once matches are made in late December.
+Our goal is for round 2 tutoring to begin in February.
+Districts selected for DESE-sponsored round 2 tutoring will receive updates in December and DESE will work with each LEA and vendor to launch in January.

 • The form asks us to choose between tutoring options from other providers or our own.
 The flyer just mentions outside providers.
 Can you please clarify if both options are on the table?